-Due to the possibility of subsequent action; e.g., legal proceedings, arbitration, the investigation will be retained for six years.
+Due to the possibility of subsequent action; eg., legal proceedings, arbitration, the investigation will be retained for six years.

-Upon conclusion of the investigation, the investigator shall retain copies of all such material for his/her record and submit copies to Human Resources.
-The Senior Leader or designate shall have access to the investigation files concerning one of his/her employees or participants.
+Upon conclusion of the investigation, the investigator shall retain copies of all such material for his/her record and submit copies to Participant Resources for artists/participants and to Human Resources for all other complaints.

-vii) Complaint Withdrawal
+vii)Complaint Withdrawal